DJOPRO-STUDIO/keyboardAPP-for-Paxo/README.md

 <br>

 ```
-DJKeyboard(TYPEwin,VISIBLE)
+DJKeyboard(TYPEwin,VISIBLE,detect_DONE_key)
--- TYPEwin = When we click done automaticly goe on the name of the value window that is put it here
+-- TYPEwin = When we click done automaticly go on the name of the value window that is put it here
 -- VISIBLE = SHOW or HIDE
+-- detect_DONE_key = When the done key pressed on keyboard they execute the function
 ```

 <br>